Tarendai/battlehub/BattleHub/readme.txt

 1. Create an ".aflobby" directory in your Home folder: mkdir -p ~/.aflobby

-2. Extract the package1.zip folders to ~/.aflobby so your .aflobby folder has “images”, “sounds”, and “minimaps” folders.
+2. Extract the package1.zip folders to ~/.aflobby so your .aflobby folder has ï¿½imagesï¿½, ï¿½soundsï¿½, and ï¿½minimapsï¿½ folders.

 3. Extract the files and folders from package2.zip, then cut and paste to:
        /usr/share/games/spring